DeluxeViper/SmartFridgeAddOn/README.md

 # SmartFridgeAddOn

-My Computer Engineering undergraduate capstone project - A device that can make a fridge smart through ingredient detection and recipe recommendation.
+My Computer Engineering undergraduate capstone project (spanning over two semesters) consisted of a full semester consisting of the research phase, as well as a full semester for the implementation phase.
+Our project was to design a system of components that could make a fridge smart through ingredient detection and recipe recommendation.
+In this README I've attempted to summarize our accomplishments over the 2 semesters, focusing primarily on the implementation phase.

-Credits to my capstone group members: @vargheserg, @Brian-kyoudong-lee
+_Credits to my capstone group members: @vargheserg, @Brian-kyoudong-lee, @ashwin2310_

-Architecture of our device & system:<br/>
+Architecture of our device & system:<br/><br/>
 <img src="https://user-images.githubusercontent.com/60635737/235825009-8d54c7c8-03c2-4646-8a81-04571b2ad245.png"  width="500" height="400"/>

 Demo of our device in a cooler (for proof of concept):